 Book Club

-Participating in a book club can provide several benefits for seniors.
+Participating in a book club can provide several benefits, making it one of the best senior center social events.
 First, reading can help improve memory and increase brain connectivity.
 A 2013 study showed this phenomenon in action through MRI scans that measured the effect of reading a novel on the brain.
 Scans showed that the participants’ brains increasingly lit up with more activity as the story progressed.
 Keeping the brain active like this can help combat age-related memory loss.

 Plus, book clubs also make for a great senior center activity because of the social connections they create.
 Book clubs provide a built-in topic of conversation for participants, which makes it easier to build new relationships.
 In a way, a book club can become an icebreaker and an activity all in one.